 She has been the Examiner of Drama, Arts Education and Arts Administration for the Hong Kong Arts Development Council since 2018.
 She also co-founded the HKUST Drama Alumni Association.

-She graduated from Hong Kong University of Science and Technology with a Bachelor's degree in BBA (Hons) in 2000, and from Hong Kong Chinese University with a diploma for Trainers in Early Childhood Activities (Distinction) in 2016.
-She furthered her professional training by obtaining the Advanced Diploma of UK in Teaching, Training and Accessing Learning of City & Guilds in 2019.
-In 2007-2008, Amy was awarded the inaugural Hong Kong Drama Scholarship (Hong Kong Federation of Drama Societies) to pursue a three-year full-time course at the Intercultural Theatre Institute (ITI) in Singapore, where she worked with international masters and artists.
+She graduated from Hong Kong University of Science and Technology with a Bachelor's degree in BBA (Hons) and Hong Kong Chinese University with a diploma for Trainers in Early Childhood Activities (Distinction).
+She continuously pursue her professionalism by obtaining the Advanced Diploma of UK in Teaching, Training and Accessing Learning of City & Guilds.
+Amy was awarded the inaugural Hong Kong Drama Scholarship (Hong Kong Federation of Drama Societies) to further her 3 years full-time study in Intercultural Theatre Institute (ITI) in Singapore, where she worked with international masters and artists.

-Amy has directed over 100 different public and students’ shows, written over 30 plays, and acted in 60 different performances.
-She has taught over 6000 students and 200 schools and organisations.
+Amy has directed over 90 different public and student shows, written over 30 plays, and acted in 60 different performances.
+She has taught over 6000 students as well as 200 schools and organisations.
 She teaches drama to kindergarten, primary, secondary and university students, as well as undergraduate and diploma programmes.
-She also teaches adults, elderly and disabled people.
+She also teaches adults, elderly and the disabled.

 In Singapore, Amy's performances included Hamletmachine (directed by Uichiro Fueda), The Divine Wind and Tears Lost in the Rain (directed by Leela Alaniz), A Woman Alone (a monodrama) and Attempts on Her Life (directed by Phillip B. Zarrilli).